Eib0nn/history-src/README.md

-# history-src
+# history source
-just some adventure
+Just some adventure,

-i dont know any shit about c++, so im just messing around a bit
+i dont know any shit about c++, so im just messing around a bit.

-thank you!
+Thank you!